Federal Rules Are Changing: Your Essential Plan Coverage May Be Affected

 Health Insurance Options for DACA Recipients

-Deferred Action for Childhood Arrivals (DACA) recipients are eligible for the Essential Plan.
+Deferred Action for Childhood Arrivals (DACA) recipients are eligible for the Essential Plan if they meet income and residency requirements.
 The Essential Plan covers doctors' visits, hospital care, screenings, prescription medicine, dental and vision benefits, and more with no monthly premium.

 Health Insurance for Children in the Early Intervention Program